Pennsylvania EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in Pennsylvania

-• Case number ending in 1: 1st business day of the month
+Case numbers ending in 1: First business day

-• Case number ending in 2: 2nd business day of the month
+Case numbers ending in 2: Second business day

-• Case number ending in 3: 3rd business day of the month
+Case numbers ending in 3: Third business day

-• Case number ending in 4: 4th business day of the month
+Case numbers ending in 4: Fourth business day

-• Case number ending in 5: 5th business day of the month
+Case numbers ending in 5: Fifth business day

-• Case number ending in 6: 6th business day of the month
+Case numbers ending in 6: Sixth business day

-• Case number ending in 7: 7th business day of the month
+Case numbers ending in 7: Seventh business day

-• Case number ending in 8: 8th business day of the month
+Case numbers ending in 8: Eighth business day

-• Case number ending in 9: 9th business day of the month
+Case numbers ending in 9: Ninth business day

-• Case number ending in 0: 10th business day of the month
+Case numbers ending in 0: Tenth business day

 How to Find Your Case Number

-Your seven-digit case number is printed on most official documents you receive from the Department of Human Services.
-If you need to locate your number, there are a few straightforward places to check.
+Your case number is printed on most official documents you receive about your benefits.
+If you need to locate your number, you can check a few common places.

-• Look for it on any approval letters or renewal notices you have received.
+Look for the seven-digit number on any approval letters or renewal notices you have received.

-• Log in to your COMPASS online account to view your case details.
+Log in to your COMPASS online account to view your case information.

 How to Check Your EBT Deposit Status in Pennsylvania

-Once your deposit date arrives, you can confirm the funds are available in a few ways.
-For a complete list of options, see our guide on how to check your EBT balance in Pennsylvania.
-Here are three of the most convenient ways to check your EBT balance:
+You can use a few different methods to check your EBT balance and confirm your deposit has arrived.
+For a complete list of options, see our guide on checking your EBT balance in Pennsylvania.
+The EBT payment schedule can vary, so confirmation is always a good idea.
+Here are three of the most convenient ways to see your balance.

 Download the app